 Special thanks go to Michael Mohl, the webmaster of the Navsource.org submarine photo archives.
-Michael and his associates at Navsource have put together the finest photographic repository of U.S. Navy images on the web and all the pictures contained in this article came from there.
+Michael and his associates at Navsource have put together the finest photographic repository of U.S. Navy images on the web and most of the pictures contained in this article came from there.
 This article simply would not have been possible without them. www.navsource.org

 Ric Hedman, a personal friend and founder of Pigboats.com provided assistance and encouragement in writing this article.
-In addition, Darryl Baker and John Hart weighed in with valuable editorial support.
+Darryl Baker and John Hart weighed in with valuable editorial support.
+Dan Hecker and Edwin Page pointed out some features that I had missed.